 Milton Sims Kramer was an editor of The Dartmouth, chairman of Palaeopitus, valedictorian of his class, and a Rhodes Scholarship recipient.
 The Dartmouth community was shocked by the news of his death in the summer of 1954, shortly after his graduation from Dartmouth.
 His classmates established the Milton Sims Kramer Memorial Foundation in his name "to honor his humility, understanding, fervent dedication to the services of his fellow man, and overall strength of character."
 The Milton Sims Kramer Memorial Foundation enables students to respond to the most current and essential needs of the College by giving them broad freedoms to design and implement its projects.

 The Office of the President, working with Palaeopitus Senior Society, has identified areas of need on campus.
 All current undergraduate students, individually or in groups, are invited to submit proposals to address these project areas.
-The student or group with the best proposal will receive funding to complete their project over the winter and spring terms of 2014.
+The student or group with the best proposal will receive funding to complete their project over the spring term of 2017.

 All current undergraduates are eligible to apply, either individually or in groups.